wisq/wfalert/README.md

 * `:hide` — If any reward matches this condition, the current alert/invasion **will not** trigger a notification.
 Processing stops.
 * `:show` — If any reward matches this condition, the current alert/invasion **will** trigger a notification.
 Processing stops.
-* `:drop_item` — If any reward maches this condition, that reward is removed.
+* `:drop_item` — If any reward matches this condition, that reward is removed.
   * Future filters will not take this reward into account when making their decisions.
   * If all rewards are dropped in this way, this triggers the `:hide` behaviour, and processing stops.
   * Note that dropped rewards *will* still show up on notifications; this only affects *filtering*, not notifying.